Student Affiliates

 Audrey Sasser

-Undergraduate, Psychology Major; Women Gender and Sexuality Studies minor
+Undergraduate, Psychology and Women Gender and Sexuality Studies major

 Undergraduate, Psychology major